kuukitenshi/SmartWatchApp_Human-computer-Interaction/README.md

 # SmartWatch Aplication

-This project was a collaborative effort with other studenta collegue for our ```Human-Computer Interaction``` subject.
+This project was a collaborative effort with other student for our ```Human-Computer Interaction``` subject.

 The project's objectives was to create an ```interface for a smartwatch aplication``` using ```JavaScript, HTML and CSS language```.